 It is worth noting that there are “universal or global metrics” that are equally important regardless of the type of business:

-– Average visit length: As the title suggests it shows how much time does a visitor spend on visiting your site on average.
-The amount can be obtained by dividing all the time spent on the site with the number of visits.
+As the title suggests it shows how much time does a visitor spends on visiting your site on average.
+The amount can be obtained by dividing all the time spent on the site by the number of visits.

-– Users/visitors: users are the people who interact with your website in some way.
-In addition to the registered user who logs in to your website, it is also used as a synonym for the visitors (users of your website) or in other words the people who interact with your website in some way.
+Users are the people who interact with your website in some way.
+In addition to the registered user who logs into your website, it is also used as a synonym for the visitors (users of your website) or in other words the people who interact with your website in some way.
 In this metric, every visitor counts only once, even if he/she has visited the site several times.
 Users are identified by the cookie used on the computer.
 For example, if a visitor visits the site five times a month, this metric will count for one person regardless of the number of visits.
 Users are a very important metric in website analytics.

-– Bounce rate: probably one of the most important metrics in website analytics.
+probably one of the most important metrics in website analytics.
 It shows you how many of your visitors leave your website before interacting with anything.
 In web analytics, the bounce rate is bound to the session that started with that particular page.
-In a nutshell, it represents a single-page session without any desirable actions.
+Shortly, it represents a single-page session without any desirable actions.
 In other words, if you find that a page has a high bounce rate, people did not find what they were looking for.
 In such cases, you might want to consider what this might be.
 Can you expect to have a better result and if so, whether the content could be a problem, or there is a problem with design?

 Scenario A counts as both an Exit and Bounce because the visitor left the website from the first page where he/she landed, without any sign of interaction.